-Now that summer is in full swing, hiking season is going strong.
+Now that hiking season is upon us, we want to give everyone a simple reminder to be safe.
 Each weekend, trails around the region are packed with enthusiastic nature lovers, hoping for an incredible adventure around the region.
 As the snow is melting out from all but a few spots of our favorite high alpine trails, the entire Pacific Northwest’s wonderland of trails is accessible and ready for you!
 We return to our old favorite trails, long ignored from a winter’s worth of snow while new hikers are discovering their own favorite places far from the confines of simple trails.
 Even those of us who have been hiking year-round are reaching further and further into the interior of the beauty of Cascadia, reconnecting with nature one step at a time.
-While 99.9% of us will hike out and back with no issues, we find the start of summer hiking season to be a great time to remind everyone to stay safe and to be smart.
+While 99.9% of us will hike out and back with no issues, we find that there isn’t a bad time to remind everyone to stay safe and to be smart.

 We won’t sugarcoat this.